-Now in its seventh year, LitFest Pasadena connects the Pasadena and greater Los Angeles communities with literature and local authors through a full weekend of literary programs hosted in venues across Pasadena’s historic Playhouse District.
+Now in its ninth year, LitFest Pasadena connects the Pasadena and greater Los Angeles communities with literature and local authors through a full weekend of literary programs hosted in venues across Pasadena’s historic Playhouse District.
 The programs include readings, author guest talks, panel discussions, workshops, and literary performances.
 Southern California’s most diverse literary festival, LitFest Pasadena is writer driven and deeply representative of Los Angeles’s communities, and features programming for all ages and interests.
 Participating venues include the Pasadena Playhouse, Vroman’s Bookstore, Blankspaces Pasadena, El Portal Restaurant, and more.

 About Light Bringer Project